rhnkashyap/rhnkashyap/README.md

 ### Hi there 👋

 I am Rohan Kashyap.
 I am a Software Engineer at Tech Mahindra Ltd. in India.
-I've previously worked on Java Web technologies and recently switched to MEAN stack development to create things differently.
+I've previously worked on Java Web technologies and Spring Boot.
+Recently, switched to MEAN stack development to create things differently.
 Fell in love with Node when I created my first API with it.
 Decided to carry on with it, which brings us to today.

 A Gamer and an Otaku!!
 I can help you compile a list of PC parts for your next Big rig.